Loaded Vegan Butter Chicken (made with tofu, peas, and corn)

 - 1 cup frozen corn

-- 1 package soft tofu, cut into squares
+- 1 package soft tofu (cut into squares)

 Instructions

-- Add the avocado oil to a medium-sized sized pot over medium-high heat.
+- Heat the avocado oil in a large-sized pot over medium-high heat.
 Add the onions and cook, stirring frequently, until they are quite brown, about 10 minutes.
 Add the ginger and garlic and cook for 1 more minute.
+Add the garam masala, turmeric, coriander, cumin, chili powder, and cardamom seeds to the pot and stir until fragrant, about 1 minute.1 tablespoon avocado oil, 2 medium yellow onions, 3 tablespoons chopped ginger, 6 cloves garlic, 1 tablespoon garam masala, 1 teaspoon ground turmeric, 1 teaspoon ground coriander, 1 teaspoon ground cumin, 1 teaspoon chili powder, Seeds from 4 cardamom pods

 Good recipe but I added chicken cause everything is better with chicken